Kiss It: Music video

-Music video for "Kiss It" was directed by Corey Nichols and released on VEVO on March 31, 2014.
+The music video for "Kiss It" was directed by Corey Nichols and released on VEVO on March 31, 2014.
 It shows Dev and Sage in a vintage villa with an inflatable pool and marble figurines.
 Dev sings the chorus while she's at the phone smoking and browsing magazines with disinterestedness.
 The video serves as the advertising campaign for the make-up chain of CK Colors lipsticks.
 Sage appears shirtless in the video, while he's cutting the garden grass with a mower.
 A "flip-book" lyric video with pop-art style was released on December 10, 2013 on the Dev's fansite YouTube channel.
 Both the music video and the lyric video passed together one million of views before the end of 2014.

 Chart performance

 "Kiss It" debuted on Billboard Rhythmic Songs chart at number 38 on the issue dated April 26, 2014.